NixOS/rfcs/rfcs/0020-security-on-call.md

 # Detailed design
 [design]: #detailed-design

-I propose we create an on-call rotation for publicly disclosed security issues.
-Each member of the team will be on call for 24 hours, and expected to handle every new issue which is created within their on-call period.
+I propose we create a 24 hour on-call rotation of volunteers who will be responsible for handling any publicly disclosed security issues that arise during their shift, where "handling an issue" means:

+ - Create a ticket for the given issue to ensure that others can see, follow, and contribute to the current state of affairs in a coordinated manner.

+ - Determine whether Nixpkgs and/or NixOS is vulnerable to the given vulneravbility and record your findings in the appropriate ticket.

+ - If Nix *is* vulnerable, then

+    (a) fix the issue by applying the appropriate patches or version updates or

+    (b) ping the package's maintainers and ask them to apply the necessary fixes.

+Furthermore, it is good practice for the volunteers to track issues they are responsible for beyond their respective shifts and to keep an eye on the progress, possible "nudging" others to complete the necessary steps.

-The patching team will not handle issues under embargo.
+This team will generally not handle issues under embargo.

 ## Patching Team